aarsenault/intro_to_HTML_CSS/README.md

 ## HTML BASICS:

 If you're using a text editor, make a new folder called `website`. in your `website` folder make a new file called `index.html` (by convention the main landing page of a website is often called index).
-Now in index.html copy and paste the following:
+Now in index.html copy and paste the following (or if you're using Jsbin copy and paste the following into the HTML tab):

 ```